Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 - The dialog's role is `dialog`.
 When opened as a modal (via showModal) it adds `aria-modal` to the dialog.
 - It is the consumer's concern to add `aria-label` to the dialog element.
 - The dismiss button is automatically given a localized version of the word "Close".
-This can be overriden using `dismiss-button-aria-label`.
+This can be overridden using `dismiss-button-aria-label`.
+- If you disable the built-in dismiss methods, you must ensure that the way to close the dialog remains accessible.

 ## Use Cases